Kicksecure/open-link-confirmation/README.md

 written to support other browsers as well.

-On an Anonymity Gateway (when the anon-gw-base-files package is installed), it honors the $EDITOR environment variable (falls back to kwrite if unset), asks if a file should be opened in an editor before opening it and informs, that opening links on a Gateway is unsupported for security reasons.
+On an Anonymity Gateway (when the anon-gw-base-files package is installed), it honors the $EDITOR environment variable (falls back to mousepad if unset), asks if a file should be opened in an editor before opening it and informs, that opening links on a Gateway is unsupported for security reasons.